yexiang-aws/nixl/src/plugins/gpunetio/README.md

 ## Caveats

-By default NIXL is built with `buildtype=debug` option.
-This is ok for correctness and debugging.
+To run for performance (e.g. with NIXL bench) it's highly recommended to build NIXL with `buildtype=release`.
-To run for performace (e.g. with NIXL bench) t's hightly recommended to build NIXL with `buildtype=release`.
+For debugging purposes, NIXL can be built with `buildtype=debug`.